hi, my name is vincent coonen.

 & this is my story

-I fought a tough physical battle with paraganglioma which I have won.
+“I fought a tough physical battle with paraganglioma which I have won.
 Mentally there were some down moments but I’ve come out even stronger, resilience pays off!
-I hope my story will be of support to you.
+I hope my story will be of support to you.”.

 The character of a man is seen in the most difficult moments, when he has to fight for his life and for his loved ones.
 The difficulties can be overcome, no matter how difficult it may seem, no one should ever throw in the towel or sit down and cry.
-Taking the difficulties face to face shows courage, and in the end almost everything can be overcome!
+Taking the difficulties face to face shows courage, and in the end almost everything can be overcome!”

-In October of 2010, I went to my primary care physician with complaints of constant headaches and feeling my heart beating in my right ear.
+My journey started in October of 2010, I went to my primary care physician with complaints of constant headaches and feeling my heart beating in my right ear.
 At first the diagnosis was an ear infection but the prescribed medication did not help and as a new complaint I started to experience hearing loss.
 A CT scan made at the local hospital showed something in my middle ear which they could not identify so I was send on to a University hospital in Amsterdam.

-In April 2012 I started to experience hearing loss again and scans showed the remainder of my tumor had started growing again and with a vengeance.
+In April 2012 I started to experience hearing loss again and scans showed the remainder of my tumour had started growing again and with a vengeance.
 Another operation in the Netherlands was ruled out so my wife and I went for a 2nd opinion to Switzerland.
 In the end I decided to go for Gamma Knife radiation here in the Netherlands.
 I received this one time only, albeit long, therapy in January 2013 and it was successful and a full recovery again!

 These past years I’ve learned a lot, about paraganglioma and about myself.
 Meeting many of you online and the unconditional support I received from all over the world during the difficult moments still feels like a warm bath.
 We so often take things for granted, but since my disease even a glass of water tastes differently, not to mention a walk or feeling the warmth of the sun on my skin.

-I want to conclude saying thank you, especially to my wife and daughter but also to my family and friends for standing by my side.
+I want to conclude saying thank you, especially to my wife and daughter but also to my family and friends worldwide for standing by my side.
 Without your support my fight would definitely have been much harder.